Mike Dunne is an expert in the design, construction and operation of a wide range of large-scale research facilities.

 Prior to this he worked for the UK Government at AWE Aldermaston, leading their plasma science research group.
 He played a major role in establishing the scope and mission of AWE’s new “ORION” laser facility (~250 M$) to preserve the UK’s national capability in this important area of strategic deterrence.
 From there he moved into a position developing the organization’s strategy and assessment of the overall national technical capability to meet the demands of future missions.

 Mike obtained his doctorate in plasma physics from Imperial College, London.
-He has received a number of international awards and is the author of over 180 technical papers, 11 patent applications, 60 invited talks, and over 80 press/media reports for the general public.
+He is a Fellow of the Royal Society for Arts, Manufactures and Commerce, has received a number of international awards and is the author of over 180 technical papers, 11 patent applications, 60 invited talks, and over 80 press/media reports for the general public.

 Professor, Photon Science Directorate